bootstrapbay/tutorials/README.md

 <p>We show you how to install Font Awesome and how to add social icons to your website's footer.
 Font Awesome gives you scalable vector icons that can instantly be customized â€” size, color, drop shadow, and anything that can be done with the power of CSS. </p>

 <h4>Part 5 - Jumbotron</h4>
-<p>We show you how to build a jumbotron and make important content on your website really standaout.
+<p>We show you how to build a jumbotron and make important content on your website really standout.
 A jumbotron is a A lightweight, flexible component that can optionally extend the entire viewport to showcase key content on your site.</p>

 <h4>Part 6 - Grid System</h4>
 <p>We explain the Bootstrap grid system and show you how to add columns of text to your website that collapse appropriately.
 Bootstrap includes a responsive, mobile first fluid grid system that appropriately scales up to 12 columns as the device or viewport size increases.
 It includes predefined classes for easy layout options, as well as powerful mixins for generating more semantic layouts.</p>